LimePoint/opschain/docs/operations/upgrading.md

 docker-compose up # or systemctl --user start opschain.service if running OpsChain as a systemd service
 ```

+If you are using the OpsChain CLI native binaries then these should be [downloaded](../reference/cli.md#opschain-native-cli) for the current version.

 ## Licence & authors

 - Author:: LimePoint (support@limepoint.com)